Using Ambisonics Recordings

 Create a Playback Node

-// create a 4-channel audio bus for the Ambisonics signal
+An extra 4-channel audio bus is created for the Ambisonics signal.

 Create Binaural Decoder